tanker327/lazy-commands/README.md

 # lazy-commands

-Better programer is the lazy one!
+Better programer is the lazier one!